“Gray Death is one of the scariest combinations that I have ever seen in nearly 20 years of forensic chemistry drug analysis.”

 Carfentanil has no legitimate use in humans.
 In fact, it is used to tranquilize large animals like elephants.

 The drug combination resembles concrete mixing powder, and it can be injected, swallowed, smoked, or snorted.
-Because so many extremely powerful drugs as part of the combination, Iula said, “A lethal dose is not even visible to the eye.”
+Because of so many extremely powerful drugs as part of the combination, Iula said, “A lethal dose is not even visible to the eye.”

 What Makes Gray Death So Dangerous?